BestTimesToVisit.com Logo

 culture

-Dress modestly, especially when visiting temples or rural areas.
-While beach towns are more relaxed, covering your shoulders and knees shows respect for local customs.
-You'll often need to remove your shoes before entering homes and religious sites, so wear footwear that's easy to slip on and off.
+Dress modestly when visiting temples and religious sites, covering shoulders and knees.
+It's a sign of respect for local customs.
+You'll often need to remove your shoes before entering, so wear easy-to-slip-on footwear.

 packing